The partner to the Life Meter

 - The Dungeon Siege series, being heavily influenced by the Diablo series, also features a mana bar in the first two installments, but changes up the name and function in III, splitting it into the Focus bar and Power Orbs.
 Both are used for special attacks/abilities, but refilling them is no longer a matter of simply waiting or drinking a potion; to restore focus attacking and defeating enemies is required and power is restored by using focus abilities, with certain talents and other abilities affecting the refill as well.

-- Pokemon uses Power Points, or P Ps, which indicate how many times a certain move can be used.
+- Pokémon uses Power Points, or P Ps, which indicate how many times a move can be used (each move has it's own PP).
 When depleted, they can be filled with an item, or by fully healing the Pokemon at a Pokemon Center.